|

 them used at swap meets and on eBay, or refurbished from dealers like AKH Wheels.

-Reproductions are available from other sources if you want brand new rims and you don't care about how much they
+Reproduction Wheels are available from other sources if you want brand new rims and you don't care about how much they

 Q: "What size wheels and tires